Hanns Scharff: World War II

-Pre-Auswertestelle West military career
+Pre–Auswertestelle West military career

-Scharff was visiting Greiz, Germany, during the summer of 1939 when World War II broke out.
+Scharff was visiting Greiz during the summer of 1939 when World War II broke out.
 Because of the war and inability to travel, he was more or less stranded in Germany.
-After finding work in Berlin and while living in Berlin with his wife and then three children, he was drafted into the Wehrmacht; he subsequently trained for two months in Potsdam.
+After finding work in Berlin and while living in Berlin with his wife and their three children, he was drafted into the Wehrmacht; he subsequently trained for two months in Potsdam.
 Scharff was originally to be posted to the Russian Front.
 However, when Margaret Scharff learned of her husband's destination, she intervened, angry at the thought of a fluent English-speaking German soldier's life being wasted at the Eastern Front.
 She talked her way into the office of a German general in Berlin and pleaded her husband's case, convincing the general of the error which was about to take place.
 The general sent a telegram to Scharff's panzer unit, informing his superiors that Scharff was to be transferred immediately to the Dolmetscher Kompanie XII (Interpreters Company 12), based in Wiesbaden, to serve as a German/English interpreter.
 He had been slated to leave for the Russian Front the morning the telegram arrived.
 His fellow grenadiers were sent on to Russia.

 After traveling by train to Wiesbaden, Scharff asked at the train station where Dolmetscher Kompanie XII was based, not having been given any indication of its location before leaving his panzer unit.
 Unfamiliar with Kompanie XII, the Military Police at the train station directed Scharff to report to another panzergrenadier battalion destined for the Eastern Front.
 Frustrated and concerned over his new battalion's unwillingness to transfer him to his correct unit, Scharff recalled his father's letter to each of his boys shortly before he died.
 In the letter, his father told him that, should he ever need help or guidance, he should contact one or both of his dearest friends in his regiment, Majors Ledebur and Postel.
 Scharff contacted then-Lieutenant Colonel Postel, who agreed to take his situation up with the commanding general, whom he knew personally.
 The next morning, the general telephoned the panzer unit and ordered that Scharff be released to his proper unit.

 After arriving at Kompanie XII in Mainz, Scharff trained in British nuances and military organization.
 During the spring of 1943, he was promoted to Hauptgefreiter and transferred to headquarters in Wiesbaden.
 Unsatisfied with his job of "manufactur[ing] little round holes" as a clerk at headquarters, he joked to the adjutant that he had figured out that the cost of each hole he punched was five pfennig.
 The adjutant informed the general of Scharff's calculations, and the general summoned Scharff and told him that he did not like low-ranking personnel "figuring out costs that were none of their business."
-However, after hearing Scharff's story, the general agreed to send him – only one of three allowed per year – to the Luftwaffe interrogation center at Oberursel, Germany, to interpret for the interrogators.
+However, after hearing Scharff's story, the general agreed to send him – only one of three allowed per year – to the Luftwaffe interrogation center at Oberursel to interpret for the interrogators.